junchaoshi/sports1.1/README.md

     ```

     ```
-    If you get any error messages you should correctly install the software again.
+    If you get any error messages you should install the software once again.
     ```

 ## Script description